International sanctions against Afghanistan: Lifting of UN sanctions

-Expressing its intention to give due regard to lifting sanctions on those who reconcile”.
+Expressing its intention to give due regard to lifting sanctions on those who reconcile".

 Bilateral sanctions

 EU sanctions

-In accordance with the United Nation's sanction regime 1337, which was adopted after 9/11 2001, the European Union (EU) has as well implemented the sanction regime through various legal acts.
+In accordance with the United Nations' sanction regime 1337, which was adopted after 9/11 2001, the European Union (EU) has as well implemented the sanction regime through various legal acts.
 A number of individuals and factions have been listed for freezing of assets.
 However, a full implementation of the 1337-regime by all the EU-member states collectively has not been possible.
 There is no EU regulation allowing the listing of asset freezing for individuals linked to terrorism originating from, and active within, the EU territory.
 A majority of the member states have however adopted national regulations which target these individuals.

 In 2011, the European Union adopted the following restrictive measures against the Taliban (Council Decision 2011/486/CFSP):